December in the Garden- Permaculture Food Gardening in Subtropical Australia

 Planting

-No trees in this list, mainly because there are too many fruit trees you can grow in a subtropical climate so simply choose what you enjoy eating and what suits your garden.
+No trees in this list, mainly because there are too many fruit trees you can grow in a warm climate so choose what you enjoy eating and what suits your garden.
 If you want to know what trees we are growing, check our ‘Food Forest Guide‘.

 Planting throughout the entire month: